 Warning… this blog contains explicit language and adult concepts.

 Here’s a thought.
 You’re a bully.
 Or you definitely were a bully.
 And I imagine you were bullied too.
 It could have been in the depths of a toddler sand pit war or the trenches of tragic high school life.
 But you have really hurt someone's feelings before.
 And you may have even left teeth marks too.
-The only difference between people is how they learnt from the experience.
+This is a normal social development from around the age of 2 years.
+The only difference between you as the bully and you as the reformed bully is how you learned from your experiences.
 You either developed compassion, or you got off on the power trip and now resort to it daily.
 Or both?
 You may have just never reflected upon your actions enough to be sure.

 I’ve been a terrible bully.
-When I was 13 I threw my best friend Melissa’s jumper down a hill to show Sandra Donnelly how tough I was.
-About 6 months later I pushed a really tall, quiet boy (Paul Denier) books off a two storey railing and spat water on them.
+When I was 13 I threw my best friend's jumper down a hill to show a 'cool girl' how tough I was.
+About 6 months later I pushed a really tall, quiet boy's books off a two storey railing and spat water on them.
 Classy.
 I wince whenever I think about it.
 And I am so, so, so sorry and think less of myself and my actions more than anybody else could.
 I was an arse.
 I can still be an arse.
 I’m working on that.

 Later in my working life I got called a “c..t” during in a Police debriefing because I went to the toilet after being deployed in a bus for 4 hours.
 I was rostered on three months of night work because I reminded a Senior Sergeant of the blonde that her ex-husband cheated with.
 When I was the only female in a 50 male strong specialist services raid on bikkies my supervisors apologised during the very public briefing that a female (i.e.: me) was rostered on, and they said they would try and change policy so it wouldn’t happen again.